mariu6/-A-/README.md

-The Teaters application runs by default with local Database no port 27017
+The Theaters application runs by default with local Database no port 27017

 To install dependencies: